Best Things To Do in Hastings, UK | Seafront Attractions & More

 At this fascinating museum, you can view striking displays of forensic evidence from many twisted crimes.

-There are also interactive exhibits, and you can have your mugshot taken to remember the bizarre experience.
+There are also interactive exhibits, and you can have your mugshot taken to remember the bizarre experience and a great place to visit in Hastings.

 Hasting Fishermans Museum